hz-9/tool/libraries/docs-build/docs/api/index.api.md

     static _parseCommandOptions(options: OptionValues): ICommandOptions;
 }

+// Warning: (ae-internal-missing-underscore) The name "IApiDocVersionFile" should be prefixed with an underscore because the declaration is marked as @internal
+//
+// @internal
+export interface IApiDocVersionFile {
+    // (undocumented)
+    hash: string;
+}

 // Warning: (ae-internal-missing-underscore) The name "IAutoLinkOptions" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal